canonical/netplan/doc/netplan.md

 :   (networkd backend only) Designate the connection as "critical to the
-    system", meaning that special care will be taken by systemd-networkd to not release the IP from DHCP when the daemon is restarted.
+    system", meaning that special care will be taken by systemd-networkd to not release the assigned IP when the daemon is restarted.

 ``dhcp-identifier`` (scalar)